Azure/azure-arch-enterprise-bi-and-reporting/User Guides/10-Configure Power BI.md

 # Overview

 [PowerBI](https://powerbi.microsoft.com/en-us/) is used to create live reports and dashboards that can be shared across your organization.
-This document describes the steps needed to create and share a PowerBI dashboard for your Enterprise Reporting and BI Technical Refererence Implementation solution.
+This document describes the steps needed to create and share a PowerBI dashboard for your Enterprise Reporting and BI Technical Reference Implementation solution.

 # Install PowerBI Data Gateway